 Alan Kay

-Alan Kay is a pioneering computer scientist known for his contributions to personal computing, object-oriented programming, and graphical user interfaces.
-He has received numerous accolades, including the ACM Turing Award and the Kyoto Prize.
+Alan Kay is a pioneer in personal and mobile computing, object-oriented systems and programming, and graphical user interfaces.
+His work has been recognized with the ACM’s Turing Award and Software Systems Award, the National Academy of Engineering’s Draper Prize, and the Kyoto Prize.

 Ben Barton